braican/starterkit-wordpress/README.md

 Getting Started
 ---------------
 1. Download this repo from the Downloads link on the left.
 Extract the contents and add all the files to your project.
-Don't forget to set up your local apache to point to the `webroot` directory.
+Don't forget to set up your web server to point to the `webroot` directory.
-1. Run `git init` to init the git repo, `git add -A` to add all the files, and `git commit -m "initial commit"` to add all the files.
-Once you've set up your remote repo, `git push` to that remote.
 1. Run `npm install` to install gulp and get all that good stuff set up.
 1. Create your database for this site, and copy your `wp-sample-config.php` file to `wp-config.php` and add the appropriate database credentials.
-1. (OPTIONAL) If you're going to use any common components (for example, you're building a Tank Standard Issue site), open `setup.json`.
-This file contains json that allows you to opt into common javascript components and content types.
-Set the components you wish to use to `true` and save the file.
-Run `gulp build` to build theme files containing your selected components.
 1. Navigate to the site (remember, you probably want to have added a subdomain in your virtual hosts in apache), and install WordPress.

 Once you've set all this up, log into the site and do a couple things: